Leadership matters in your ministry. In fact, your ministry will only rise to the level that you and your leadership team can take it.

 - 10 Phrases to Describe the Most Effective Children’s Ministry Leaders

 But what about your team?
 How do you develop a high capacity leadership team?
 Whether it’s staff or volunteers, a developing a high capacity starts by identifying high capacity leaders.
-Here are a few thoughts on essential traits to look for in potential leaders.
+At Ravenscroft, a PreK-12 Independent School in Raleigh, they identify high capacity leaders in children, and are passinate in believing that leadership can be taught, amongst many other opportunities they give students.
+Nevertheless, here are a few thoughts on essential traits to look for in potential leaders.

 5 Essential Qualities You Want in Every Member of Your Leadership Team